© Copyright 2025. All Rights Reserved by Presto Stantest Pvt. Ltd.

 This chamber is specifically designed to test specimens under both heated and cooled conditions.
 With its computer-controlled functionality, it enables precise temperature settings and dynamic temperature cycling.

-Hot and Cold test chambers, also known as thermal or environmental chambers, replicate temperature and humidity levels for testing.
-They utilize a set of heating components, cooling mechanisms, and airflow management to maintain accurate temperature conditions.
-Here is the working procedure of the hot and cold chamber:
+Hot and cold chambers, which are also known as thermal utilization or environmental chambers, replicate temperature ranges and humidity levels for test purposes.
+The test chamber uses a set of heating components, cooling, and air flow to ensure accurate temperature settings.
+Here is the guide for the working procedure for utilizing the hot and cold chambers:

 Working procedure of the hot and cold chamber: